10 Fastest VPN Services (2020): Speed Test Winners Revealed

 Final Verdict: The BVI-based provider is famed for its high-performance and reliability.
 It earns a 4-star rating from BestVPN.co, thanks to its strong user-base.

 ExpressVPN also sets quite the bar for download/upload speeds, hence why it enjoys the top of our rankings.
 Albeit, the consistency may vary, due to server load.
+Even you can get ExpressVPN for totally free by availing 30 days money back guarantee.

 Need more information?
 Check out this comprehensive ExpressVPN review!